 [Davis] says once the friendship blossoms, the Klansmen realize that their hate may be misguided.
 Since Davis started talking with these members, he says 200 Klansmen have given up their robes.
 When that happens, Davis collects the robes and keeps them in his home as a reminder of the dent he has made in racism by simply sitting down and having dinner with people.

 This is shocking and counterintuitive, but it replicates.
-The son of a KKK Grand Wizard and creator of Kids Stormfront, the junior version of the famous white supremacy magazine, broke away from the movement after meeting blacks and Jews in college.
+In a similar story, the son of a KKK Grand Wizard and creator of Kids Stormfront, a junior version of the white supremacy magazine, broke away from the movement after meeting blacks and Jews in college.
 After an entire lifetime steeped in white supremacist beliefs, it took simple direct experience to highlight that reality did not match his theories.

 We all like to think we've rigorously thought out our beliefs, but most of us are not too different.
 We form hypotheses about how life works and about why things are the way they are, forgetting about our lack of actual experience with the thing we're drawing conclusions about.
 It's a problem that affects not just KKK members, but intellectuals, housewives, and every human being alive.